heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/02-code-examples/README.md

 ## Code examples

-This repository contains several examples of Java IOs implementations.
+this directory contains several examples of Java IOs implementations.

 We recommend you to try each example and understand how it works.